 Program Costs for Brazilian Students

-There is no course fee for Brazilian students, who will be welcome to stay with the Harvard students in accomodations provided by FMUSP.
-However, Brazilian students are responsible for their own travel and meal expenses.
+There is no course fee for Brazilian students.
+However, Brazilian students are responsible for their own travel, lodging and meal expenses.